S3-working-group/s3-practical-guide/content/src/building-organizations/open-domain.md

 The delegator of the open domain clarifies:

-- primary driver, key responsibilities and constraints of the open domain
+- the primary driver, key responsibilities and constraints of the open domain
 - who is invited to contribute to the open domain
 - constraints relating to the delegator’s participation in the open domain’s governance

-The delegator of the open domain is accountable for ensuring regular review of the open domain.
+Depending on the constraints set by the delegator, contributors may only organize and do work, or take part in governance as well.

-Depending on the constraints set by delegators, contributors may only organize and do work, or take part in governance as well.
+A delegator is accountable for conducting regular reviews to support effectiveness of work and any decision making done in an open domain.